 Of course, the best part about my Morocco glamping experience was that there’s really not a lot to do besides soaking in the beauty of the Atlas Mountains and the sand dunes of the area, watching the world as it turns gold and orange in the setting and rising sun.
-It was a wonderful getaway from the hectic days at the office.
+It was a wonderful week long getaway from the hectic days at the office.

 Experience Incredible Wildlife on a Safari

 If you live in an urban area with very little wildlife, or you simply enjoy learning about animals, a safari might be a fantastic adventure for you.
 While parts of Africa, such as Kenya, Tanzania, and South Africa, are the most famous areas for safaris, there are also several other wildlife tours around the world.
 It would literally be impossible to list them all here.

 Iran is a destination not many people think about going, but I’m here to tell you that it’s likely one of the most incredible places you’ll ever visit.
 Here, history dates back many millennia, and a lot of the colorful historic sites are unlike any other destinations in the entire world.
 The people in Iran are so friendly and welcoming (yes, even to American tourists), unlike the images the American media and government would like us to believe.
 In Iran, there are plenty of local tour operators who are willing to organize week long trips of the country, perfect for anyone who only has a few vacation days to spare.